You can buy this electric luxury SUV for $25,000 right now. But there might be a catch | KRDO

 Fisker has said that problems with early versions of the vehicles’ software caused some of the negative responses.
 The company also said it plans to continue updating and improving the software through over the air updates that will be installed without the SUVs needing to be taken to a dealer or service center.

-Fisker did not immediately respond to questions about how the SUVs would be serviced in the event the company does go out of business.
+Fisker declined to say how the SUVs would be serviced in the event the company does go out of business.
 Fisker, founded in 2016 by a Danish auto designer named Henrik Fisker, had originally planned to sell and service vehicles itself, as other EV startups such as Tesla and Rivian do.
 Recently, though, Fisker shifted to recruiting independent dealers to sell vehicles the way more established automakers do.

 By end of 2023, Fisker had signed up only 12 dealers in the United States and Europe, however.